takashito/ew-graphql-with-edgekv/README.md

 ## How it work

 there are 3 layers of caching for this example

 ### 1, REST API Caching at Edge Server
  REST API response will be cached at Edge Server<br>

 ### 2, Object Data Caching at EdgeKV
+ Object data will be extracted from REST API response, and saved to EdgeKV per object id. <br>
+ Each object has set TTL (shorter than REST API TTL).<br>
+ until it does not expires TTL, this cache will be used to create response to client.<br>

 ### 3, On Memory cache
- when Object data is retrieved from EdgeKV cache, then it will be saved in EdgeWorker's memory space. and as long as this memory cache is available and does not expires TTL, then data will be used to create response to
+ once Object data is retrieved from EdgeKV cache, then it will be saved in EdgeWorker's memory space.<br>
+ until it does not expires TTL, this cache will be used to create response to client.<br>

 ## REST API